 Resources: If you have questions about reinstating your driver’s license, you may find answers at the Ohio B.M.V. website or by calling the Ohio B.M.V. at 614-752-7500.Lawyer For DUI / OVI Cases In Columbus And Central Ohio

-My practice is focused on DUI / OVI defense, and I represent clients who are contesting DUI/OVI charges in Columbus and Central Ohio.
-For more information about me, please see my profile, and for more details about my practice, please see the firm overview.
-You can also read what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your DUI / OVI case, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+The Dominy Law Firm is focused on DUI / OVI defense in Columbus and Central Ohio.
+For more information, the firm overview.
+You can also read what our clients say and review past case results.
+Our firm limits the number of clients we represent in order to provide outstanding service.
+If you would like to discuss how the Dominy Law Firm can help with your DUI / OVI case, EMAIL US or call 614-717-1177 to arrange a free consultation.